philc/book-notes/a guide to the good life - irvine.md

+* Gems
+  * If a contemptible person insults you, it can be ignored.
+Maybe even find comfort in that, if they're upset with you, you must be doing the right thing.
 * Intro
   * "A grand goal in living is the first component of a philosophy of life.
 This means that if you lack a grand goal in living, you lack a coherent philosophy of life."